mnshimiyimana/alu-shell/init_files_variables_and_expansions/README.md

-Script that prints the result after division.
+Script that prints the result after powering a value to another.